CallAsk about same-day availabilityLog In

 Diagnostic features of the male (less commonly seen):

-The sexual dimorphism in mutillids is so extreme that entomologists often cannot determine whether a given male and female belong to the same species without observing them mating.
-Many mutillid species are still known from one sex only.
+The sexual dimorphism in mutillids is so pronounced that entomologists often can't tell if a male and female are from the same species unless they see them mating.
+In fact, many mutillid species are only known from one sex.

 Several velvet ant species occur in Texas.
 The most notable:

-This is one of the more remarkable evolutionary stories in North American entomology.
+This is one of the more interesting stories in North American insect history.

-North American velvet ant species form one of the most intricate Mullerian mimicry rings in the entire natural world.
-Mullerian mimicry occurs when multiple defended species evolve similar coloration, so predators that learn to avoid one species automatically avoid all of them.
-Within North America, the velvet ants are divided into eight separate mimicry rings based on color pattern:
+North American velvet ant species are part of one of the most complex Mullerian mimicry rings you'll find in nature.
+This mimicry happens when different defended species develop similar colors, so when predators learn to steer clear of one, they avoid the rest too.
+In North America, velvet ants fall into eight distinct mimicry rings based on their color patterns:

-This ring structure has been used to study how aposematic (warning) coloration evolves and is maintained in nature, and it has produced multiple peer-reviewed studies in evolutionary biology over the past 50 years.
+This ring structure has been useful for studying how warning coloration, also known as aposematism, evolves and stays in nature.
+It has led to several peer-reviewed studies in evolutionary biology over the last 50 years.

-Velvet ants are solitary wasps that parasitize ground-nesting bees and wasps.
-They are nearly all parasitoids of the larvae of other Hymenoptera, with a few species attacking beetles or flies.
+Velvet ants are actually solitary wasps that parasitize ground-nesting bees and wasps.
+Most of them target the larvae of other Hymenoptera, but there are a few species that go after beetles or flies.

 The reproductive cycle:

-1. Female velvet ant emerges from her own host's burrow as an adult 2.
-She mates (males are typically the only stage that can fly to find females) 3.
-She actively searches the ground for the burrows of ground-nesting bees and wasps — particularly cicada killers, sand wasps, sweat bees, leafcutter bees, and digger wasps 4.
-When she locates a host nest with mature pupae, she enters the burrow 5.
-Inside, she lays one or two eggs on or near the host pupa 6.
-Velvet ant larva hatches and consumes the host pupa (an ectoparasitoid relationship) 7.
-The velvet ant larva pupates inside the host's now-empty cocoon 8.
-The new adult velvet ant emerges from the host nest the following year
+Female velvet ants start their lives in a unique way.
+They emerge from the burrow of their host as adults.
+After that, they mate—males are usually the ones flying around to find females.
+Once mated, she scours the ground for burrows belonging to ground-nesting bees and wasps.
+I'm talking about cicada killers, sand wasps, sweat bees, leafcutter bees, and digger wasps.
+When she finds a nest with mature pupae, she slips inside and lays one or two eggs on or near the host pupa.
+The larva that hatches then feeds on the host pupa, which creates an ectoparasitoid relationship.
+Afterward, the velvet ant larva pupates inside the now-empty cocoon of the host.
+The following year, the new adult velvet ant makes its way out of the host nest.

-There is typically only one generation per year, with the velvet ant overwintering as a pre-pupa inside the host's nest.
+There’s usually only one generation per year.
+The velvet ant spends the winter as a pre-pupa inside the host's nest.

 Multiple research studies have documented that velvet ants are extraordinarily hard to attack.
 The defenses include:

-Research published in 2018 in Ecology and Evolution tested velvet ants against representatives from all major tetrapod predator groups: amphibians, reptiles, birds, and small mammals.
-The results were remarkable:
+Research from 2018 in Ecology and Evolution looked into velvet ants and how they fare against all the major tetrapod predator groups: amphibians, reptiles, birds, and small mammals.
+The findings were eye-opening:

-This is a key point worth emphasizing: all the spectacular pain comes from venom that is actually pharmacologically mild.
-The pain is the defense; the venom doesn't need to cause additional harm.
-This is why Schmidt has identified velvet ants as candidates for analgesic drug development — high pain induction with low toxicity is exactly the property you want for a model system to develop new pain-relief drugs.
+It's important to note that all the spectacular pain comes from venom that is actually pharmacologically mild.
+The pain is just a defense mechanism; the venom itself doesn't need to inflict extra harm.
+According to Purdue Extension, that's why Schmidt has pointed out velvet ants as candidates for developing pain relief drugs—high pain with low toxicity is what you want when designing a model system for new analgesics.

 The Schmidt Pain Index ratings for velvet ants:

-In Schmidt's broader testing, only four insects scored higher than velvet ants: 1.
+In Schmidt's testing, only four insects scored higher than velvet ants.
+They are: 1.
 Bullet ant (Paraponera clavata) — 4.0+ 2.
 Warrior wasp (Synoeca septentrionalis) — 4.0 3.
 Tarantula hawk (Pepsis spp.) — 4.0 4.
-(Velvet ants tied with several other 3.0 species but at the upper end of that bracket)
+Velvet ants tied with a few other insects at 3.0, but they sit at the higher end of that range.

 Velvet ants are scattered across our service area but are most visible in: